J. R. R. Tolkien: Adaptations

 In a 1951 letter to the publisher Milton Waldman (1895–1976), Tolkien wrote about his intentions to create a "body of more or less connected legend", of which "[t]he cycles should be linked to a majestic whole, and yet leave scope for other minds and hands, wielding paint and music and drama".
 The hands and minds of many artists have indeed been inspired by Tolkien's legends.
 Personally known to him were Pauline Baynes (Tolkien's favourite illustrator of The Adventures of Tom Bombadil and Farmer Giles of Ham) and Donald Swann (who set the music to The Road Goes Ever On).
 Queen Margrethe II of Denmark created illustrations to The Lord of the Rings in the early 1970s.
 She sent them to Tolkien, who was struck by the similarity they bore in style to his own drawings.
 Tolkien was not implacably opposed to the idea of a dramatic adaptation, however, and sold the film, stage and merchandise rights of The Hobbit and The Lord of the Rings to United Artists in 1968.
 United Artists never made a film, although the director John Boorman was planning a live-action film in the early 1970s.
 In 1976 the rights were sold to Tolkien Enterprises, a division of the Saul Zaentz Company, and the first film adaptation of The Lord of the Rings was released in 1978 as an animated rotoscoping film directed by Ralph Bakshi with screenplay by the fantasy writer Peter S. Beagle.
 It covered only the first half of the story of The Lord of the Rings.

 In 1977 an animated musical television film of The Hobbit was made by Rankin-Bass, and in 1980 they produced the animated musical television film The Return of the King, which covered some of the portions of The Lord of the Rings that Bakshi was unable to complete.
 From 2001 to 2003 New Line Cinema released The Lord of the Rings as a trilogy of live-action films that were filmed in New Zealand and directed by Peter Jackson.
 The series was successful, performing extremely well commercially and winning numerous Oscars.
 From 2012 to 2014 Warner Bros. and New Line Cinema released The Hobbit, a series of three films based on The Hobbit, with Peter Jackson serving as executive producer, director, and co-writer.

 In 2017 Amazon acquired the global television rights to The Lord of the Rings, for a series of new stories set before The Fellowship of the Ring.
-The television series was titled The Lord of the Rings: The Rings of Power; the first season was released in 2022 and the second in 2024.
-Also in 2024, New Line Cinema and others produced The Lord of the Rings: The War of the Rohirrim, an anime fantasy film directed by the Japanese director Kenji Kamiyama.